How to Find the Best Help Center Widget for your SaaS Business [In-Depth Guide]

 You’ll be able to fully customize the widget in terms of the content it displays, as well as the branding of the widget.

 A feature unique to Userpilot’s widget is that you can add onboarding experiences to it.
-This way, users can trigger an onboarding experience, such as a walkthrough or tour, by clicking it on the help widget.
+This way, users can trigger an onboarding experience, such as a walkthrough or tour, by clicking it on the help widget or a similar help desk.

 We think our help center widget will be worth considering.
 Especially if you also want to improve your product’s onboarding at the same time.